-- shifts its priorities and resources away from our collaborations due to a change in business strategies, or a merger, acquisition, sale or downsizing of its company or business unit; - ceases development in therapeutic areas which are the subject of our collaboration; - fails to select a product candidate for advancement into preclinical development, clinical development, or subsequent clinical developme into a marketed product; - changes the success criteria for a particular product candidate, thereby delaying or ceasing development of such product candidate; - significantly delays the initiation or conduct of certain activities which could delay our receipt of milestone payments tied to such activities, thereby impacting our ability to fund our own activities; - develops a product candidate that competes, either directly or indirectly, with our product candidates; - does not obtain the requisite regulatory approval of a product candidate; - does not successfully commercialize a product candidate; - encounters regulatory, resource or quality issues and is unable to meet demand requirements; - exercises its rights under the agreement to terminate the collaboration, or otherwise withdraws support for, or otherwise impairs development under the collaboration; - disagrees on the research, development or commercialization of a product candidate resulting in a delay in milestones, royalty payments termination of research and development activities for such product candidate; and - · uses our proprietary information or intellectual property in such a way as to jeopardize our rights in such property.
+- shifts its priorities and resources away from our collaborations due to a change in business strategies, or a merger, acquisition, sale or downsizing of its company or business unit; - ceases development in therapeutic areas which are the subject of our collaboration; - fails to select a product candidate for advancement into preclinical development, clinical development, or subsequent clinical development into a marketed product; - changes the success criteria for a particular product candidate, thereby delaying or ceasing development of such product candidate; - significantly delays the initiation or conduct of certain activities which could delay our receipt of milestone payments tied to such activities, thereby impacting our ability to fund our own activities; - develops a product candidate that competes, either directly or indirectly, with our product candidates; - does not obtain the requisite regulatory approval of a product candidate; - does not successfully commercialize a product candidate; - encounters regulatory, resource or quality issues and is unable to meet demand requirements; - exercises its rights under the agreement to terminate the collaboration, or otherwise withdraws support for, or otherwise impairs development under the collaboration; - disagrees on the research, development or commercialization of a product candidate resulting in a delay in milestones, royalty payments termination of research and development activities for such product candidate; and - uses our proprietary information or intellectual property in such a way as to jeopardize our rights in such property.

 In addition, the termination of our existing collaborations or any future strategic partnership or collaboration arrangement that we enter into may prevent us from receiving any milestone, royalty payment, sharing of profits, and other benefits under such agreement.
 Furthermore, disagreements with these parties could require or result in litigation or arbitration, which would be time-consuming and expensive.
 Any of these events could have a material adverse effect on our ability to develop and commercialize any of our product candidates and may adversely impact our business, prospects, financial condition, and results of operations.
+Furthermore, pursuant to certain of our agreements, we are required to engage certain parties unless the parties determine that a party is unable to provide such services.
+If we license or otherwise grant rights to certain products developed by us to a third party, we may need to impose this obligation on a third party acquirer or strategic partner.